RosettaCommons/documentation/application_documentation/utilities/constel.md

 * A blank insertion code in the input PDB file is specified by '_' (underscore)

 ### Filtering options:
-The application accepts any combination of the following filtering options (FIL#1 through FIL#12):
+The application accepts one or more of the following filtering option combinations (FIL#1 through FIL#12):

 **FIL#1** deprives constellations of the atoms that are closest to the mutated residues after the mutation.
 This avoids clash between those residues and the rescuing compound:
 ````